Replacing or Reissuing a Lost or Destroyed Paper EE Bond

 Parkersburg, WV 26106-7012

-Note: Once you receive replacement bonds or payment instead of replacement bonds, the original bonds are no longer yours.
+Note: Once you receive substitute bonds or payment instead of substitute bonds, the original bonds are no longer yours.
 They belong to the U.S. government.
-If you later find the original bonds, please return them to the Bureau of Public Debt at the Parkersburg, West Virginia, address listed above.
+If you later find the original bonds, please return them to the Bureau of the Fiscal Service at the Parkersburg, West Virginia, address listed above.

 - Reissuing or replacing?